Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Results and Discussion

-\textit{In-plane and out-of-plane fields.}---In Fig.~\ref{FIG2}, we apply an external magnetic field $\boldsymbol{B}_{\text{d}}$ to a Janus skyrmion, and observe its response to the field.
+In Fig.~\ref{FIG2}, we apply an external magnetic field $\boldsymbol{B}_{\text{a}}$ to a Janus skyrmion, and observe its response to the field.
 The Janus skyrmion is initially relaxed in a magnetic layer of $100\times 100\times 1$ nm$^{3}$, which includes $10,000$ spins.
 The DM interaction in the left half of the magnetic layer is of N{\'e}el-type, and it is of Bloch-type in the right half.
 The relaxed Janus skyrmion at zero magnetic field shows asymmetric helicity, as given in Fig.~\ref{FIG1}(d).

-In theory, a normal N{\'e}el-type or Bloch-type skyrmion [Fig.~\ref{FIG1}(c)] cannot be manipulated by a moderate in-plane magnetic field, as the magnetic field forces acting on the in-plane spins of the skyrmion will cancel with each other due to the centrosymmetry of the helicity structure.
+In theory, a conventional N{\'e}el-type or Bloch-type skyrmion [Fig.~\ref{FIG1}(c)] cannot be manipulated by an in-plane magnetic field, as the magnetic field forces acting on the in-plane spins of the skyrmion will cancel with each other due to the centrosymmetry of the helicity structure.
 Only a strong in-plane magnetic field may deform the skyrmion into a noncircular shape by dragging perpendicularly magnetized spins into the $x$-$y$ plane~\cite{Lin_PRB2015}.
 However, we find that the size of the Janus skyrmion with helicity asymmetry can be adjusted by an in-plane magnetic field.
 In Fig.~\ref{FIG2}, an external magnetic field applied in the $-x$ or $-y$ direction could increase the skyrmion size, while a field applied in the $+x$ or $+y$ direction could shrink the skyrmion.
-This is a unique feature that cannot be found in normal circular skyrmions with centrosymmetric helicity structures.
-Indeed, similar to the case of a normal skyrmion, an out-of-plane magnetic field applied in the $\pm z$ direction can modify the size of the Janus skyrmion, which is an expected result.
+This is a unique feature that cannot be found in conventional circular skyrmions with centrosymmetric helicity structures.
+Indeed, similar to the case of a conventional skyrmion, an out-of-plane magnetic field applied in the $\pm z$ direction can modify the size of the Janus skyrmion, which is an expected result.
+We note that the light stripe along the interface between the left and right regions, visible in Fig.~\ref{FIG2}, is a result of the difference between the DM interactions in the left and right regions.
+The DM interactions lead to micromagnetic boundary conditions that tilt boundary spins at the interface~\cite{Rohart_PRB2013}.
+Namely, the interfacial-like DM interaction ensures that the boundary spins rotate in a plane containing the boundary surface normal, while the bulk-like DM interaction ensures that the boundary spins rotate in a plane parallel to the boundary surface~\cite{Rohart_PRB2013}.
+Consequently, due to the uniform symmetric ferromagnetic exchange coupling in the model, the spins exhibit a smooth variation across the interface in the perpendicularly magnetized layer, while a tiny in-plane spin component arises from the different tilt directions of the spins adjacent to the interface.